top of page

 • How often do you get injured?

-• Do you know exactly what you did that caused the injury?
+• Do you know what caused your injury?

-• What do you usually do to make the pain better?
+• What do you typically do to alleviate your pain?

-• Do you know details about your pain?
+• Can you describe the details of your pain?

 • How often do you visit a physician?